spedas/pyspedas/docs/source/managing_preferences.rst

 environment variable, user preference, then PySPEDAS default.
 A preference cannot override an environment variable already recognized by the mission.
 Only keys already present in a mission's ``CONFIG`` dictionary are supported.
-This phase does not add source selection or new transport methods.

 Package-wide plotting defaults live in ``pyspedas.config.CONFIG``.
 With no preference file, ``global_display`` is ``true`` and ``plot_directory`` is